TylerRostenbach/Udemy/webdev/README.md

 firstPage.html - Page used to get familiar with the use of basic HTML format.

 MDN_tutorial.html - Completed tutorial from MDN for a quick introduction to HTML.
 Learned about tags, attributes, and how to link to other webpages and insert images onto a page.

+Quiz_1.html - Task: "Replicate a website from a picture using all that you have learned so far."
+Used headers, unordered lists, ordered lists, nested lists, tags, and nested tags.
+			- Completion - 100%